 - If you are publishing an app for a public figure, a well-known company, or if you are using a company trademark, please review our Google Play Impersonation Policy article.
 To avoid possible rejection, we recommend submitting a statement to Google before uploading your Android app in these situations.

 - Over the last few months, Google has released a few major updates to the Console's dashboard.
 One of these recent updates was for Google Play App Signing.

 - When uploading your APK file, please make sure to select "Not Now" or the "Opt-Out" option for Google Play App Signing.

 - If it is enabled, this will prevent you from successfully uploading your application.

 - This is applicable to the first-time app publishes, as well as updates.

-The app will be published in the Android Google Play Store market within the next 24-48 hours and you will be able to find it therein and thus will also be accessible to potential users/clients.
+The app will be published in Android's Google Play Store within the next 24-48 hours.
+Once it's published you will be able to find it using the search functionality and it will also be accessible to potential users/clients.